orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 Here are a few of these functionalities:

--  -io.outmetric: if the optimal metric values image is activated, it will be concatenated to the output image (which will then have three
+-  **io.outmetric**: if the optimal metric values image is activated, it will be concatenated to the output image (which will then have three
    bands: horizontal disparity, vertical disparity and metric value)

--  -bm.subpixel: Perform sub-pixel estimation of disparities
+-  **bm.subpixel**: Perform sub-pixel estimation of disparities

--  -mask.inleft and -mask.inright: you can specify a no-data value which will discard pixels with this value (for example the epipolar geometry can generate large part of images with black pixels) This mask can be easily generated using the *BandMath* application:
+-  **mask.inleft** and **mask.inright**: you can specify a no-data value which will discard pixels with this value (for example the epipolar geometry can generate large part of images with black pixels).
+This mask can be easily generated using the *BandMath* application:

    ::

-       otbcli_BandMath -il image1_epipolar.tif
+       otbcli_BandMath -il epi_image1.tif
-                       -out image1_epipolar_mask.tif
+                       -out epi_mask_image1.tif
                        -exp "im1b1<=0 ?
 0 : 255"

    ::

-       otbcli_BandMath -il image2_epipolar.tif
+       otbcli_BandMath -il epi_image2.tif
-                       -out image2_epipolar_mask.tif
+                       -out epi_mask_image2.tif
                        -exp "im1b1<=0 ?
 0 : 255"

--  -mask.variancet: The block matching algorithm has difficulties to find matches on uniform areas.
+-  **mask.variancet**: The block matching algorithm has difficulties to find matches on uniform areas.
 We can use the variance threshold to discard those regions and speed-up computation time.

--  -bm.medianfilter.radius 5 and -bm.medianfilter.incoherence 2.0:
+-  **bm.medianfilter.radius** and **bm.medianfilter.incoherence**:
    Applies a median filter to the disparity map.
 The median filter belongs to the family of nonlinear filters.
 It is used to smooth an image without being biased by outliers or shot noise.
 The radius corresponds to the neighbourhood where the median value is computed.
-   A detection of incoherence between the input disparity map and the median-filtered one is performed (a pixel corresponds to an incoherence if the absolute value of the difference between the pixel value in the disparity map and in the median image is higher than the incoherence threshold, whose default value is 1).
+   A detection of incoherence between the input disparity map and the median-filtered one is performed (cases where the absolute difference is greater than the threshold, whose default value is 1).
 Both parameters must be defined in the application to activate the filter.

 Of course all these parameters can be combined to improve the disparity